evergreen-ci/evergreen/docs/decisions/2023-06-05_github_merge_queue.md

 queries that assumes the number of requesters is fixed will need to take into account the new requester.

+### Inter-Project Triggers

+The GitHub merge queue integration does not create inter-project triggers.
+This will be left to another project if there is interest from users.

 ### Post results

 Post a check to the checks API.
 Note that GitHub "status checks" are of two